 But for me, the best part about Autumn is the FOOD.
 It’s all about serious comfort food, right?
 It’s getting chilly, so we need soups, stews, casseroles and lots of cake.

-They are packed with all the flavours that are associated with Autumn – pumpkin puree, pumpkin seeds, ginger, cinnamon, nutmeg and maple syrup.
 They make a lovely snack any time of the day.
-Now I’m not claiming them to be a health food, but they do make a lovely breakfast and it almost feels like they are doing you good!
+Now I’m not claiming them to be a health food, but they do make a great on the run breakfast and it almost feels like they are doing you good!

 - 275 g Plain flour